qbao249/fomula-1/README.md

 BODY (JSON format)

-Optional properties can be passed to the filter:
+Optional properties can be passed to the filters:

 - year:
   - Description: the year when races were recorded